docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/dollar-object.rst

 String

-The Internet name of the application’s default character encoding, such as "CP1252" or "X-SHIFT-JIS".
+The Internet name of the application's default character encoding, such as "CP1252" or "X-SHIFT-JIS".
 Valid values are implementation- and OS-dependent.
 Set to change the default encoding for the application.
 The returned value